lottapispa/matikkasovellus-tsoha/README.md

 - The teacher can see the statistics of his course, which students are in the course and which course exercises each has solved.

 ### Status of the app
 Structure of the app has been created.
 So far the pages are only in student's view.
 Appearance hasn't been paid attention to yet.
 Databases are not in use yet.
-Honestly having a hard time with HTML and databases.
-Wondering if I should switch to the course without a time constraint since my progress is so slow.

-### Questions
-It seems that my fly.toml file wasn't configured correctly so I also couldn't deploy it.
-Is there any way to reconfigure it?

 ### How to test
 Testing at fly.io is not possible yet.